steveklabnik/rust-algebra/README.md

 This library implements `Semigroup` and related traits.
 Semigroups are mathematical structures with an associative operation (e.g., `(+)`, `(*)`, `(&&)`, `(||)`, …).

+The design of this library is roughly fashioned after Kmett's [semigroups](https://github.com/ekmett/semigroups/) for Haskell.

 ## Requirements

 1. [Rust](http://www.rust-lang.org/)